-If there’s one thing businesses have a lot of, it’s data.
+If there’s one thing businesses have a lot of, it’s data, which is why data scrubbing has become such a vital practice.
 Your budget?
 Data.
 Your product inventory?
 Data.
 Your marketing metrics?
 You guessed it—data.

 With so much data floating around your company, it takes a rigorous effort to keep it all accurate and organized.
-But even when you go out of your way to manage your data efficiently, inconsistencies and inaccuracies can still pop up.
+But, inconsistencies and inaccuracies can still pop up even when you go out of your way to manage your data efficiently.
 So, when that happens, what do you do?

 The answer is data scrubbing.
 Scrubbing your data is the best way to get it in tip-top shape.
 But what is data scrubbing?
 The answer is that it’s the process of cleaning up your data.
 Keep reading to find out more.

 First, let’s take a look at the basics of data scrubbing and define what it means to scrub your data.